Our success stories so far

 Services for young people were being designed without their input and therefore were not necessarily catering to their particular needs.
 But it’s not easy to gain or retain their interest in the co-design process.
 So we developed the Young Influencers group where young people who are incentivised (through shopping vouchers, work experience, training and feedback on impact) and supported to gather and represent the views of young people.
 Thwy worked on a project where their objective was to find ways in which to incentivise young people to engage in healthy behaviour and to give their feedback to help design local services.
 The group was highly diverse, reflecting the local population, and included mostly teenagers from ethnic minority backgrounds (Black and Asian).

 The Young Influencers have developed a photo research project using disposable cameras in response to COVID-19.
-They used photography to capture the world through their own eyes, and used it as a
+They used photography to capture the world through their own eyes, and used it as a visual medium in combination with carrying out interviews to conduct research in their communities and with their peers.

-orked with the Community Mental Health Team to co-produce a mental health trailblazer programme in schools.
+The Young Influencers have worked with the Community Mental Health Team to co-produce a mental health trailblazer programme in schools.

-orked with Healthy London Partnership and the Born Well Growing Well THT Board to co-produce and establish an innovative Young People’s Primary Care Hub.
+They have also worked with Healthy London Partnership and the Born Well Growing Well THT Board to co-produce and establish an innovative Young People’s Primary Care Hub.

 Sexual health services in Tower Hamlets